Community

 Are these events challenging?

 Some of them are remarkably so!
 The marathons, for example, are large events, and the planning takes months and involves police, fire, ambulance, many volunteer groups, and local city departments.
 But even at a marathon, there are tasks that do not require a lot of experience!
-And if you are new, we can assign you to work with an experienced partner.

 How do I know what to do?